-In order to have continued access to the capital financing markets, the University must comply with Securities and Exchange Commission laws, various Internal Revenue Service rules and regulations, and bond covenant requirements.
+In order to have continued access to the capital financing markets, the University must comply with Securities and Exchange Commission (SEC) laws, various Internal Revenue Service rules and regulations, and covenant requirements.
+Compliance and reporting are required both upon the issuance of debt and during the post-issuance phase which extends through and beyond the life of the debt obligation.
 The Board Treasurer is responsible for ensuring these compliance and reporting requirements are maintained.